erysdren/docs/quake/csqc.md

 available with a different "defs" file.
 When compiled, it should be named `csprogs.dat` and placed in the game folder alongside the standard `progs.dat`.

+CSQC is also capable of having its own set of entities, which only exist to that client.
+This is primarily used for drawing things like particles, sprites, complex HUD effects or anything else that other players shouldn't be able to see.

 NOTE: This document is absolutely not complete, and it likely never will be.
 I just wanted to try and write out what I know to hopefully be useful to others.